Arize-ai/open-inference-spec/spec/prediction.md

     </tbody>
 </table>

 Embedding predictions can also be associated with a URL to the raw data of the embedding.
 This is a string but is a URL to a file (e.x. an image or audio file).
-In this case, the prediction is prefixed with `:prediction:emb:url:`.
+In this case, the prediction is prefixed with `:prediction.url:`.
 Here is an example of a set of embedding predictions with a URL:

 <table>
     <thead>
         <tr>
-        <th>:prediction:emb:vector:response</th>
+        <th>:prediction.vector:response</th>
-        <th>:prediction:emb:text:response</th>
+        <th>:prediction.text:response</th>
-        <th>:prediction:emb:url:response</th>
+        <th>:prediction.url:response</th>
         </tr>
     </thead>
     <tbody>